Where to Stay in Tokyo, Japan: 8 Best Areas & Hotels

 Roppongi can get raucous, but this hotel has a really peaceful atmosphere, and the staff can’t do enough for you.
 It’s also close to the area’s top restaurants, art galleries, and nightlife hotspots, so you’ve got the best of Roppongi on your doorstep.
 And for venturing further afield, Roppongi Station is just a 6-minute walk away.

-Rooms here start at $250 USD (35,500 JPY) per night but go up to $575 USD (82,000 JPY) during periods of high demand.
+Rooms here start at 35,500 JPY ($250 USD) per night but go up to 82,000 JPY ($575 USD) during periods of high demand.

 Comfort Inn Tokyo Roppongi is bright, modern, and great value for money.
 In short, it’s a fantastic base for exploring one of Tokyo’s most exciting neighborhoods.
 The hotel offers clean and stylish rooms with all the essentials like free WiFi, comfy beds, and free coffee in the lobby to get you going in the morning.
-I don’t know about you but that’s always something I really appreciate!
+I don’t know about you, but that’s always something I really appreciate!

 This hotel is just a 2-minute walk from Roppongi Station, as well as Roppongi Hills.
 The Tower Tokyo is just 15 minutes away on foot, as is the Mori Art Museum, which is definitely worth checking out while you’re here.
+Prices here typically range between 18,000 and 36,000 JPY ($125 and $250 USD) per night.

 APA Hotel Roppongi SIX proves that “budget” doesn’t have to mean “basic”!
 It’s a really nice, comfortable 3-star hotel in the heart of glamorous Roppongi.
 We love it because it’s just a 7-minute walk from the station and a 15-minute walk from the iconic Roppongi Hills.
 You can also walk to several shrines and art galleries from here, as well as the Tokyo Tower.